dev-achintha/restful-api-demo/README.md

 - **POST /restful/horizonstudents:** Add a new student to the database.
 - **PUT /restful/horizonstudents:** Update an existing student's information.
 - **DELETE /restful/horizonstudents:** Delete a student from the database.

-## Online Testing

-I have deployed this API online, and you can test it using [this link](https://soc-achinthas-projects.vercel.app/restful/horizonstudents).
-You can use Postman or any API testing tool to interact with the API.

 ## Use Cases with Postman